×

 The Ancient & Classical Worlds

 Civilization has always flourished around rivers and waterways.
 Many theorists believe that the Tigris and Euphrates, are the actual cradles of all human life.
-The great rivers of antiquity are rooted deeply in mankind’s cultural myths.
-Our thoughts about them are anchored by the centuries.
-In changing shapes and stories, these great rivers are intrinsic to living.
-They have and continue to mark and shape us.

 “The Nile appeareth at thy utterance, making men live through the effluxes that come forth from thy members, making all cultivated lands to be green by thy coming, great source of things which bloom, sap of crops and herbs, lords of millions of years, sustainer of wild animals, lord of cattle; the support of whatsoever is in the heavens is thine, what is in the waters is thine.”